jayphd/jayphd.github.io/index.md

 <p> Hi, thank you for visiting my website.
 I am a postdoctoral research associate in the <a href="https://efmlab.nd.edu/">Environmetal Fluid Mechanics Laboratory</a>
-at the University of Notre Dame.
+at the <a "https://www.nd.edu/">University of Notre Dame</a>.
 I am working on the <a href="https://efmlab.nd.edu/research/miso-bob/"> MISO-BOB project</a> in which I am trying to understand the structure and evolution of monsoonal storms using high-resolution observations from ships and aircraft.
 I am also a visiting scholar at the <a href="https://ncas.ac.uk/"> National Centre for Atmospheric Science (NCAS) </a>, University of Leeds where I study the influence of the Western Ghats on the summer monsoon rainfall over peninsular India from observations and models simulations [ <a  href="http://www.met.reading.ac.uk/~sws05agt/improve/"> IMPROVE project website </a>]. <br> </p>

 <div> <p style="margin-left: 60px;">
    <b> Contact: </b> jphadtar@nd.edu <br>